Ribesg/Pure/README.md

 * Keep the previous version World Generator for your Minecraft map while updating to the next version
 * Have multiple maps with different Minecraft versions World Generators on the same server

+It is written in [Kotlin].
+The parts interacting with obfuscated Minecraft classes are in Java for clarity.

 ## How

 The plugin downloads the required Minecraft Server jar files from their official repository on Amazon S3.